 - Wearing safety gear (Helmets!
 Lights!
 Did I say helmets?
 Helmets!).

 It also means carrying insurance that protects you whether you’re biking, walking, or just sitting in your apartment.

 Surround is changing the way you protect yourself.
-Gone are the days of having to carry more than one policy to provide you with all the protection you need.
-Surround provides the protection of both a renter’s and a non-owned auto insurance policy all in one convenient subscription.
+Surround provides the protection of both a renter’s and a non owner auto insurance policy all in one convenient subscription.
 So, you and your bike will be protected when you travel around the city, no matter what happens.
 We are making it simple to get the coverage you need whenever you need it.